Toloka/docs/en/guide/concepts/task_upload.md

     - A prepared dataset

-        1. Download the template and [add your data](pool_csv.md).
+        1. Download the template and replace the sample data in it with [your own data](pool_csv.md).

         1. Click **Select prepared dataset** and choose your [file with tasks](../../glossary.md#tsv).

         {% cut "Use sample data" %}

         If you want to see what your project will look like after the launch, but you don't have any labeling tasks yet, you can upload ready-made sample data to the pool.
-Sample data is available for templates:
+Sample data is available for the templates:

         - {% if locale == "en-com" %}**Image classification**{% endif %}
         - {% if locale == "en-com" %}**Product search relevance**{% endif %}